fastai/course-v3/docs/deployment_flask_gunicorn_docker.md

 You can also dockerize your bear app.

 This allows you to quickly launch it in any environment or operating system, making it truly portable.
-(In the instructions below, I use the dockerhub repo and image name "javismiles/beardetector:latest", you should use your own dockerhub repo and image name instead.)
+(In the instructions below, I use as an example the dockerhub repo and image name "javismiles/beardetector:latest", you should use your own dockerhub repo and image name instead.)

+**Requirements:**
+- Docker installed in your server
+- A hub.docker.com account if you want to upload your image to Docker Hub

 **To dockerize the app, create a Dockerfile at the root of the project:**
 ```